-Ask the Dentist: Caring for Kids’ Teeth (Paediatric Dentistry)
+Ask the Dentist: Caring for Kids’ Teeth

 Have a question about dental care for children?
 Dr. Jasmine Boey, an established dentist and young mother of three, has the answers!

 With national media recently reporting that 50% of children under the age of six in Singapore suffer from tooth decay, we know many parents are worried.
-So, we’ve invited Dr. Jasmine Boey, our favourite go-to expert for paediatric dentistry, to answer all your frequently asked questions.
+So, we’ve invited Dr. Jasmine Boey, our favourite go-to person for paediatric dentistry, to answer all your frequently asked questions.

 1. My baby hasn’t started teething yet so there’s no need (no teeth) to brush… right?